arshpreetsingh134/Document-Scanner-using-OpenCV/README.md

 3. **Step 3:** Applying _Perspective Transform_ (aka, "Bird's-Eye View") to obtain a top-down view of the document.
 4. **Step 4:** Converting to Grayscale and applying _Threshold_ to give the document a "paper-like" feel.
 </br>

 - The first script file, [perspectiveTransform.py](https://github.com/arshpreetsingh134/Document-Scanner-using-OpenCV/blob/master/perspectiveTransform.py) performs a 4-point perspective transform on the image.

 - The second script file, [scan_doc.py](https://github.com/arshpreetsingh134/Document-Scanner-using-OpenCV/blob/master/scan_doc.py) contains the core functionality.

-- Moreover, I have used the utility module *imutils*, which contains convenience functions for resizing, rotating, and cropping images.
+- I have also used the utility module ***imutils***, which contains convenience functions for resizing, rotating, and cropping images.

 </br>